alimohebbi/test-reuse-study/README.md

 Each module below has the following role:

 ### Semantic Matching Evaluator
 1. `evaluator`: evaluates the input data set (semantic matching queries) and calculated MRR and Top1 score of configurations.
+   MRR is Mean Reciprocal Rank in which reciprocal rank of a query response is the multiplicative inverse of the rank of the correct answer.
+   TOP1 is the ratio of queries in which the correct answer is in the first position.
 1. `analyzor`:  creates tables and plot of semantic matching in isolation by analyzing output of the evaluator.

 ### Test Reuse Evaluator
+1. `semantic_matching_server`: ATM and CraftDroid generators send queries to the server to rank target candidates
 1. `ATM_generator`: migrates test cases by using ATM test generator
 1. `CraftDroid_generator`: migrates test cases by using CraftDroid test generator
-1. `semantic_matching_server`: ATM and CraftDroid generators send queries to the server to rank target candidates
-1. `fidelity_plugin`: calculates fidelity metrics for given test cases grouped by semantic matching configurations
+1. `fidelity_plugin`: calculates fidelity metrics for given test cases grouped by semantic matching configurations.
+   Fidelity metrics that measures the fidelity of the source and migrated test cases with respect to the ground truth.
+   Fidelity metrics include Precision, Recall, and F1-Score.
 1. `analyzor`: creates tables and plot of semantic matching in test reuse context by analyzing fidelity metrics

 > Input and output of each module contains the currents results.
 Therefore, modules can be executed independently.
-> In case of new input, modules should be executed in the above order.
+> In case of adding new test scenarios, modules should be executed
+> in the above order to generate and evaluate test cases.

 > Each module contains specific `README.md` file that provides execution instructions.